justussiebert/task-css-grid-2/README.md

 # Task: css grid

-## Build a first website with grid
+## Build a second website with grid.

+## title left, text on the right